 This course of study prepares students for the task of showing God’s love in their workplaces, neighborhoods, families, and schools, as well as their local churches.
 Diakonia graduates are called to share the light of Christ in the world.

-I encourage anyone who is looking for a deeper spiritual connection with Christ to try Diakonia™.
-The Northern Illinois Synod plans to offer classes in eight locations for the 2014-2015 academic year:
+Anyone who is looking for a deeper spiritual connection with Christ is encouraged to try diakonia.
+The Northern Illinois Synod currently offers classes in several locations:

 Sincerely in Christ,

 Northern Illinois Synod Diakonia Chairperson

 Upcoming Diakonia Events

 The diakonia Program is a two-year process of spiritual formation and theological education for baptized members of the Evangelical Lutheran Church in America or anyone wishing in good faith to study these teachings.
 This process occurs in three basic ways: